alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 ## Deploy a Node.js app

 This section covers how to deploy a basic Node.js application to GOV.UK PaaS.
-See the Cloud Foundry [Tips for Node.js Applications](http://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] for more details.
+Refer to the [Cloud Foundry tips for Node.js applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) for more information.

 > If your app requires a [backing service](/deploying_services/#deploy-a-backing-or-routing-service), it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.